averyhiebert/vim-roguelike-challenge/README.md

 The roguelike you just can't quit!

-An old-school roguelike inspired by the superior text editor.
+An old-school ascii-based dungeon crawler mechanically & thematically inspired by the best text editor, vim.
 Explore dungeons using powerful navigation commands, yank loot, and delete enemies like the enigmatic `ed` and the dreaded `Emacs` in your quest to retrieve the Amulet of Yendor.

 ## Controls